Ostariophysi: Taxonomy

 The monophyly of Ostariophysi has come into question with molecular evidence.
 Gonorynchiformes is more closely related to Clupeiformes than Otophysi.
 It is possible that the Gonorynchiformes and Clupeiformes form a monophyletic group.
 There is evidence for a sister group relationship between Ostariophysi and Clupeomorpha (the taxon Ostarioclupeomorpha, also known as Otocephala, was coined to describe this possibly monophyletic group).

+The following primitive fossil ostariophysans are known: